JunoLab/JunoDocs.jl/docs/src/man/installation.md

 # Installation Instructions

-Getting Juno takes a couple of simple steps and just a few minutes.
+Getting Juno takes a couple of simple steps.
+One needs to:

+1. Install Julia
+2. Install Atom
+3. Install the Juno plugin for Atom (uber-juno)

 Follow this and you'll be running Julia code in no time!

 ## Getting Julia